Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 • Book your accommodation in advance: gone are the days when it was enough to book your accommodation on the spot.
 Especially in high season, book early to ensure the best options and prices.

-• Plan your day trips: the Makarska Riviera is a great starting point for exploring nearby attractions such as Split, Dubrovnik, Hvar Island and Krka National Park.
+• Plan your day trips: The Makarska Riviera is a great starting point for exploring nearby attractions such as Split, Dubrovnik, Hvar Island and Krka National Park.

 • Enjoy food in local restaurants and konobas (traditional Croatian taverns) – fresh fish and seafood, local cheeses, pastries and wine.

-• Protect the environment: Help preserve the natural beauty of the Makarska Riviera by respecting protected areas, not littering and using natural sunscreens that do not disturb the underwater environment.
+• Protect the environment: Help preserve the natural beauty of the Makarska Riviera by respecting protected areas, not littering and using natural sunscreensthat do not disturb the underwater environment.

 • Croatians are known for their warm and welcoming hospitality, which you can most feel away from the tourist areas.